Insurance Companies in Personal Injury Lawsuits | Peoria IL

 Do I have to talk to the other driver’s insurance company?

-You may have to report basic information, but you do not have to guess or give detailed opinions.
-You can keep it simple and ask for questions in writing, especially if you are still treating.
+You may have to report basic information, but you do not have to guess, give detailed opinions, or agree to a recorded statement on the first call.
+You can keep it simple, say you are still getting medical care, and ask for questions in writing, especially if you are still treating.
+Getting the adjuster’s name, claim number, and contact information first helps you keep the exchange organized.

 Should I accept a quick settlement offer?

-Quick offers often arrive before the full medical picture is clear.
-Once you sign a release, it can be hard or impossible to ask for more later.
-It is safer to understand the full scope of treatment and how you are healing before you decide.
+Usually not.
+Quick offers often arrive before the full medical picture is clear, and once you sign a release, it can be hard or impossible to ask for more later.
+Delayed pain is common after a collision, so it is safer to understand the full scope of treatment and how you are healing before you decide.
+If the adjuster is pushing hard, it can help to get advice early.

 What if my symptoms started a day or two after the crash?

-Delayed pain is common after a collision.
+Delayed pain is common after a collision; many people say “I’m fine” at the scene and wake up sore the next morning.
 What matters is getting medical care when you notice symptoms and making sure the timeline is documented in your records.
+Keep notes on when symptoms began and tell every provider, so the records connect the pain to the crash instead of leaving gaps an insurer can fill with its own story.

 What if I had a prior injury to the same body part?